Landau theory: Irreducible representations

+In the latter case more than one daughter structure should be reacheable through a continuous transition.
+A good example of this are the structure of MnP (space group Cmca) and the low temperature structure of NbS (space group P63mc).
+They are both daughters of the NiAs-structure and their distortions transform according to the same irrep of that spacegroup.

 Applied fields

 In many systems, one can consider a perturbing field $h$ that couples linearly to the order parameter.
 For example, in the case of a classical dipole moment $\mu$, the energy of the dipole-field system is $-\mu B$.
 In the general case, one can assume an energy shift of $-\eta h$ due to the coupling of the order parameter to the applied field $h$, and the Landau free energy will change as a result: